devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 #### Step-by-Step Implementation

-1. **Import Libraries**: We will need Pandas for data handling and Matplotlib for plotting.
+1. Import Libraries: We will need Pandas for data handling and Matplotlib for plotting.
-2. **Create the DataFrame**: We will simulate scores for two teams over several periods (quarters).
+2. Create the DataFrame: We will simulate scores for two teams over several periods (quarters).
-3. **Plot the Scores**: We will create a line plot to visualize the scores of both teams over time.
+3. Plot the Scores: We will create a line plot to visualize the scores of both teams over time.

 #### Python Program